 and like this from the pan…

 So far, so good!
 I only have one griddle, and one pan, and just a regular stove (induction).
-If you want to have grilled vegetables to go with your chicken, you must decide which should be done first.
-The decision was really pretty easy–do the vegetables first and let them wait for the chicken instead of the other way around.
+If you want to have grilled vegetables to go with your chicken, do the vegetables first and let them wait for the chicken instead of the other way around.
 Bell Peppers: You can sous vide process the peppers if you want, but I usually do not.
 Vacuum the other vegetables separately, and process them according to these guidelines:

 Celery Heart: Cut the root end to about 6″/15cm and remove the outer stalks if they are a little woody.
 Slit the celery root in half “lengthwise.”
 See below..